Financial Aid, Scholarships, and Programs Aimed at Women

 No matter where you look, the demographics of college campuses are steadily changing.
-Female enrollment in higher education has increased with each passing year.
-In fact, they’ve begun to outnumber their male peers; 56 percent of students on college campuses in 2017 were women.
-That number is even higher — 65 percent of students — earning their bachelor’s degrees online, where female students (especially those returning to school or working at the same time) are the vast majority.
+The enrollment of women in higher education has increased with each passing year.
+In fact, women now outnumber their male peers: 57% of students on college campuses in 2019 were women.

 In large part, increased female representation is the result of changing mindsets.
-Instead of staying home, having kids, and relegating oneself to a domestic life, women are interested in pursuing advanced career paths and making real strides in the world.
+Instead of staying home, having kids, and relegating oneself to a domestic life, women are pursuing advanced career paths.
 Workplaces are now required to be equitable to all genders, and these changing societal expectations are facilitating this progress.

-Fortunately, a number of organizations and influencers in academia want to facilitate this progress.
-Now that women are no longer a minority in colleges, students have access to more options.
-There is a wide variety of career pathways, resources, and opportunities.
-Programs, scholarships and grants are available to women who want to further their education, including those students pursuing a master’s degree (especially in fields where women are historically underrepresented, as you’ll read below), as well as undergraduate programs.
-One goal of these resources is to lessen and eventually close gender gaps in critical career paths — though, arguably, not quickly enough.
+Fortunately, many organizations and influencers in academia want to facilitate this progress, which leads to a wide variety of career pathways, resources, and opportunities.
+Programs, scholarships, and grants are available to women who want to further their education, including those pursuing a master’s degree (especially in fields where women are historically underrepresented, as you’ll read below), as well as undergraduate programs.
+One goal of these resources is to lessen and eventually close gender gaps in critical career paths.

-No matter your area of interest, there are a plethora of women-specific, general college scholarships that can help you meet your academic and career goals.
+No matter your area of interest, there are many women-specific, general college scholarships that can help you meet your academic and career goals.
 But where should you begin your search?

 - AAUW Educational Foundation International Fellowships: Looking to go back to school to get an advanced degree?
 AAUW is one of the largest providers of funding for fellowships and grants for graduate women in the world.
 Applicants who can show a commitment to the advancement of women and girls through their work are preferred.

-- Girl Scout Scholarships: Do you have a background as a member of the Girl Scouts?
-If so, you may be eligible for some scholarships.
+- Girl Scout Scholarships: If you were once a member of the Girl Scouts, you may be eligible for some scholarships.
 The organization, which now has nearly 2 million members, wants to help women succeed in academics.
 The Girl Scouts offer many scholarships for women interested in attending specific schools.
 Awards vary in amount, but many are renewable.
 Most require a background with the organization.

-- Soroptimist’s Live Your Dreams Award: Soroptimist distributes over $2 million in scholarships to over 1,500 recipients each year.
-Their focus is on assisting women who provide the primary financial support for their families — often survivors of domestic violence, trafficking or sexual assault.
+- Soroptimist’s Live Your Dreams Award: Soroptimist distributes more than $2 million in scholarships to more than 1,500 recipients each year.
+Their focus is on assisting women who provide the primary financial support for their families — often survivors of domestic violence, trafficking, or sexual assault.

 The following scholarships have had a positive impact on the academic careers of mothers and may help you in your journey toward career advancement:

-- Patsy Takemoto Mink Award: Low-income mothers pursuing an associate’s, bachelor’s, master’s or doctoral degree may be eligible for the Patsy Takemoto Mink Award.
+- Patsy Takemoto Mink Award: Low-income mothers pursuing an associate, bachelor’s, master’s, or doctoral degree may be eligible for the Patsy Takemoto Mink Award.
 Five applicants are selected to receive this $5,000 scholarship based on financial need, personal circumstances, and overall career/civic goals.

 - Women’s Independent Scholarship Program (WISP): Female survivors of intimate partner abuse — often single mothers — who can demonstrate a critical need for financial assistance to attend college may be eligible for awards from WISP.
 Awards vary based on individual needs and availability.

-Science, technology, engineering, and math (STEM) related careers have been historically male-dominated fields.
-Recent progress in getting women in the workforce more involved in these areas may seem to indicate that the gender gap is closing, but statistics indicate otherwise; women represent only 24 percent of the STEM workforce and college majors.
+Science, technology, engineering, and math (STEM) have been historically male-dominated fields.
+The progress toward getting women more involved in these areas may seem to indicate that the gender gap is closing, but statistics indicate otherwise: Women represent only 29% of the STEM workforce and less than 40% of college STEM majors.

-Due to this discrepancy, there are many scholarships aimed towards women who plan for a career in STEM.
+Due to this discrepancy, there are many scholarships intended for women who plan for a career in STEM.
 Here are some notable examples:

 - Adobe Research Women-in-Technology Scholarship: This scholarship is intended to bring more gender diversity to the technology industry.
 To do so, Adobe is awarding a limited number of college students who are studying computer science $10,000, as well as a Creative Cloud membership, an Adobe Research mentor, and an interview for an internship at Adobe.

 - Association for Women Geoscientists Minority Scholarship: Female, full-time students pursuing an undergraduate degree in the geosciences (or high school students intending to do so) can apply for this $6,000 scholarship.
-It is intended for minority students — women who are African American, Hispanic, or Native American.
+It’s intended for minority students — women who are African American, Hispanic, or Native American.

-- Clare Boothe Luce Program Scholarships: While over half of these annual scholarships are awarded to students at Catholic colleges and universities, all undergraduate women studying in science, mathematics, and engineering fields can be eligible to receive support.
+- Clare Boothe Luce Program Scholarships: While more than half of these annual scholarships are awarded to students at Catholic colleges and universities, all undergraduate women studying in science, mathematics, and engineering fields are eligible to receive support.
 Undergraduate scholarships cover expenses for the last two years of your undergraduate program.

 - Society of Women Engineers (SWE) Scholarships: SWE Scholarships support women pursuing bachelor or graduate programs approved by the Accreditation Board for Engineering and Technology.
-Completing just one application puts you in consideration for over 200 individual scholarships.
+Completing just one application puts you in consideration for more than 200 individual scholarships.

 Additional aid and resources are required to overcome these issues and end this cycle.
 Because women are represented in STEM fields, there are programs available that help encourage women to enter these career paths.
 Many of these programs focus on getting girls interested in STEM at an early age, while others are dedicated to providing women with ongoing academic/career support.

 - Fastweb: Interested in coding or education initiatives related to coding?
-This resource by Fastweb outlines five such organizations: Girls Who Code, Black Girls Code, Google’s Made with Code, Code.org, and coderGirls.
+This resource by Fastweb outlines five relevant organizations: Girls Who Code, Black Girls Code, Google’s Made with Code, Code.org, and coderGirls.

 - Women in Engineering ProActive Network (WEPAN): This organization uses research and best practices to advocate for greater inclusion of women in engineering.
 WEPAN connects advocates and leaders with this common goal.
 Through their efforts they are drawing women to the field, creating new educational opportunities, and offering relevant informational resources.